 I’ll get it out of the way now, I travel a fair amount for football!
 When people find out I’ve been to three football FIFA World Cups, I get asked two questions: how much does it cost to go and how did I do it?
 So here is my article on how to attend a World Cup.

 Well, I’m Scottish.
-The last World Cup our national team made it to was in 1998 and I’ve been to two since.
-I’ve been to the same amount of World Cups in my life as the Scottish national team has in the same time… So obviously, I’m not too bothered who I watch when I get there!
+The last World Cup our national team made it to was in 1998 and I’ve been to three since.
+I’ve been to more World Cups in my life as the Scottish national team has in the same time… So obviously, I’m not too bothered who I watch when I get there!
 What is the process?
 How much did my trip in 2010 cost?
 Considerably more than my competition winning Brazil 2014 visit!
 I also visited Russia in 2018 through a cheap Avios redemption.

 How did I book my trip to the South African World Cup in 2010?

 Find a Base City

 The World Cup is the biggest football event in the world and only happens every four years so it’s vital that you start planning early.
 I was fortunate that I had family staying in Johannesburg, South Africa so I could get ahead of the game and plan early.
 It depends where the tournament is and how big the country is but try and pick a base to stay in.
 My obvious choice was Johannesburg.
 I had a look at the number of stadiums nearby and I worked out that, as a base, I could get to three different stadiums easily which helped in the ticketing process.

 Are you staying for the whole tournament or like most of us, do you only have a certain amount of days you can go for?
 The tickets are cheaper at the start of the tournament so if cost is a factor it’s a good thing to take in to consideration.
 Do you want to see the showcase final?
 (It’s on my bucket list!)
 If so, visit for the last week or so but flight prices may be higher.
 Check the FIFA website to look for dates of games that you could potentially go and see, those that are close to your base city.